BUSINESS MARKETING AND FINANCE

 Instructor- Shannone Hudson

 Business is the #1 major in colleges all over the country.
 Why?
 A major in business prepares graduates for a variety of different careers in management, marketing, sales, advertising, banking or entrepreneurship.
-Own your own business or work for a larger company.
-Business is flexible and offers the most job opportunities make you financially independent.
+Business is flexible and offers the most job opportunities to make you financially independent by owning your own business or working for someone else.
 Those with just a bachelor’s degree report average starting salaries of $41,200 and mid-career salaries of $70,700.

 ENGINEERING I & II